Teachenor-Williamson Society Symposium

 To further recognize the legacy of scholarly comradery of Frank Randall Teachenor, M.D., and William P. Williamson, M.D., two pioneers of neurosurgery at KU Medical Center, the Teachenor-Williamson Society Symposiums recapture the spirit of the Frank R. Teachenor Lectures hosted by the department between 1958 and 1969.

 Debuting in 2012, the Teachenor-Williamson Symposiums bring together the program's faculty, residents and alumni; local and visiting neurosurgeons; and distinguished guests interested in the clinical neurosciences.
-The event features an evening dinner and keynote speaker followed by a robust day-long slate of educational talks.
+The event features an evening dinner and keynote speaker followed by a half-day slate of educational talks.

 The 2019 Teachenor-Williamson Symposium will be Oct.
-11-12 at the InterContinental Hotel on the historic Plaza in Kansas City.
+11-12 at the InterContinental Hotel on the historic Country Club Plaza in Kansas City.

 Frank R. Teachenor Lecturers